+Fig.1 Statistical distribution of pixel values of BigGAN, StarGAN and StyleGAN2 generated images and real images

 To explore this, the frequency of pixel values in each pixel value range was counted and displayed using histograms.
 In the experiment, pixel values were divided into 60 groups.
 A total of 34k images were analyzed, including images generated by BigGAN [25], StarGAN, and StyleGAN2, as well as real images sampled from ImageNet [26], CelebA, and FFHQ datasets, sourced from the Wang dataset [23] and Faces-HQ [6].
 As shown in Fig. 1, despite the fact that these GANs were trained with large numbers of real images, they still struggle to replicate the pixel value distribution of real images.
 Real images contain more points in the higher pixel value range than generated images.
 Based on this observation, this thesis proposes the MaxPix detection algorithm, which detects generated images by emphasizing local maxima and utilizing these maxima as features.

+2.1 Algorithmic framework

+As shown in Fig.2, the MaxPix structure consists of a filtering module(feature select module), a feature extraction network MResNet, and a classifier C. The filtering module is a feature extraction network.
+The filtering module uses the MaxSel filtering algorithm proposed in this thesis to perform filtering on the image, making it easy for MResNet to learn distinguishable features to detect GAN-generated images.